fusionjs/fusionjs.github.io/documentation/docs/guides/styling.md

 ### Variants

-A variant is pattern for implementing slightly different variations of a base style.
+A variant is a pattern for implementing slightly different variations of a base style.
 Variants are a useful pattern to help codify the purposes of different style variations, and reduce the amount of inconsistencies in a style guide.

 Here's an example `Button` with a `danger` and `warning` variants: